 Ask to speak to a credit representative, and follow this script: “I don't have enough money right now to pay in full, but I'll give you ‘X’ to settle it right now.”

-5. Lower your credit utilization rate
+6. Lower your credit utilization rate

 When you start paying off your credit card debt, you're lowering your credit utilization rate.
 Credit utilization refers to how much of your available credit you're using.

 For example, if you have a $1,000 limit on a card and you have an unpaid debt of $800 that keeps rolling over to the next month, you're at 80% credit utilization.
-(Because $800 is 80% of $1,000.)

 Credit reporting agencies penalize high credit utilization, which lowers your credit score.
-The more you cut down your debt, the lower your credit utilization will be, and the higher your credit score.
+The more you cut down your debt, the lower your credit utilization will be and the higher your credit score.

 To fix your credit score, you need to:

-- Start rebuilding your credit with a secured credit card.
+Start rebuilding your credit with a secured credit card.

-- Keep your credit utilization low.
+Keep your credit utilization low.

-- Steadily repay your debts.
+Steadily repay your debts consistently over time.

+The important thing is to get organized and start repaying your debts as soon as you can.
 Getting serious about fixing your credit score can have a profound impact on your life and on your outlook for the future.

-More: Create an account and start monitoring your credit with Credit Sesame.
+More: Monitor your credit with Credit Sesame.

 Sponsored